Attendees are required to bring a computer for all courses

 The course will present key material properties and engineering fracture mechanics principles that govern static and fatigue evaluations of planar flaws in pipelines and how to relate these principles to the PHMSA requirements.

-COURSE E. HYDROSTATIC TESTING OF PIPELINES
+COURSE G. HYDROSTATIC TESTING OF PIPELINES

 This course is designed for pipeline personnel in engineering, integrity management, operations, and regulatory compliance roles.
 This course will cover a wide range of topics related to hydrostatic testing of pipelines for gas and hazardous liquid service for both in-service and new construction according to CFR 49 Parts 192 and 195.